CCGL: Contrastive Cascade Graph Learning: Introduction

-Directly applying contrastive self-supervised learning to graph cascade tasks is desired to study but faces several big challenges, such as: (i) how to learn generic knowledge of graph cascades in a contrastive, self-supervised, and task-agnostic way, in particular how to leverage a large amount of unlabeled cascade data; (ii) how to construct positive and negative sample pairs in a contrastive learning framework while capturing variations of data and the dynamic diffusion characteristics of cascades; and (iii) how to fine-tune the pre-trained model for downstream cascade prediction tasks in a semi-supervised and task-specific way.
+Directly applying contrastive self-supervised learning to graph-based information cascade tasks is desired to study but faces several big challenges, such as: (i) how to learn generic knowledge of graph cascades in a contrastive, self-supervised, and task-agnostic way, in particular how to leverage a large amount of unlabeled cascade data; (ii) how to construct positive and negative sample pairs in a contrastive learning framework while capturing variations of data and the dynamic diffusion characteristics of cascades; and (iii) how to fine-tune the pre-trained model for downstream cascade prediction tasks in a semi-supervised and task-specific way.
 In addition, how to distill the model for knowledge transfer across applications and datasets -- while mitigating the effect of ``negative transfer'' -- is another hurdle to overcome.

-To tackle the above obstacles, we introduce a general semi-supervised learning framework, \textbf{\M}~(\underline{C}ontrastive \underline{C}ascade \underline{G}raph \underline{L}earning), in which cascade graphs are augmented by simulating the information diffusion in graphs: manually perform perturbations (\textit{adding} and \textit{removing} actions on nodes/edges), and manipulate node features. \M~utilizes both labeled and unlabeled cascade data for pre-training, and the trained model is further fine-tuned and distilled for downstream cascade prediction tasks and different datasets.
-A comparison between traditional supervised/semi-supervised models and \M~is shown in Figure~\ref{fig:teaser}.
+To tackle the above obstacles, we introduce a general semi-supervised learning framework, \textbf{\M}~(\underline{C}ontrastive \underline{C}ascade \underline{G}raph \underline{L}earning), in which information cascade graphs are augmented by simulating the information diffusion in graphs: manually perform perturbations (\textit{adding} and \textit{removing} actions on both nodes and edges), and manipulate node features. \M~does not require label information for pre-training, and the trained model is further fine-tuned and distilled for downstream cascade prediction tasks and different datasets.
+The pre-trained model focuses on learning the inner differences and characteristics between cascade graphs rather than solely for accurate prediction, providing a better starting point for supervised training.
+A comparison between traditional supervised models and \M~is shown in \figurename~\ref{fig:teaser}.
 To summarize, the main contributions of our work are as follows: